kimsk/chia-concepts/notebooks/misc/tic-tac-toe/README.md

 ```
 ### 3. [Storing and Retrieving State](https://developers.chia.net/t/can-you-store-state-on-the-network/84)

-> From the curried puzzle, we could extract the curried values representing state that we want.
+> From the curried puzzle (`puzzle_reveal` is available on blockchain once the coin is spent), we could extract the curried values representing state that we want.

 ```lisp
 (defun-inline get-player-from-curried-tic-tac-toe-puzzle (curried_puzzle)